Do you often feel overwhelmed in your business and life in general?

 I am a juggler by nature – I love to have lots of things on the go at once (and I have worked out that this gives me energy).
 But sometimes, I have way too much going on.
 And I am sure you can relate.

-In reading Greg McKeown’s book, I have learnt that there are three questions to ask about every tasks.
+In reading Greg McKeown’s book, I have learnt that there are three questions to ask about every task.
 This takes practice and consistent effort, but it makes such a difference to how you feel and what you achieve, it’s worth it!

 I will use Laura, a digital business owner, as an example.
 She started a group coaching program where she taught her customers how to use WordPress software.
 She loved helping her clients but because she taught on a technical topic, she received a lot of messages from customers asking questions and sharing problems they’d encountered.